Package Leaflet: Information for the User

 For adolescents

-If adolescents need this medication for more than 3 days, or if symptoms worsen, you should consult a doctor.
+If adolescents need this medication for more than 3 days, or if symptoms worsen, they should consult a doctor.

 If you take more Diltix than you should

-If you have taken more ibuprofen than you should, or if a child has accidentally ingested the medication, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested, or go to the nearest hospital to inform yourself about the risk and ask for advice on the measures to be taken.
+If you have taken more ibuprofen than you should, or if a child has accidentally ingested the medication, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested, or go to the nearest hospital to find out about the risk and ask for advice on the measures to be taken.

-The symptoms of overdose may include nausea, stomach pain, vomiting (which may contain blood) and rarely diarrhea.
+Symptoms of overdose may include nausea, stomach pain, vomiting (which may contain bloody sputum), and rarely diarrhea.
 Additionally, it may cause headache, gastrointestinal bleeding, blurred vision, ringing in the ears, confusion, involuntary eye movement, and worsening of asthma in asthmatics.
-At high doses, symptoms of drowsiness, excitement, disorientation, chest pain, palpitations, loss of consciousness, coma, seizures (mainly in children), dizziness, weakness, and dizziness, blood in the urine, low potassium levels in the blood, low blood pressure, high potassium levels in the blood, prolonged prothrombin time/INR, acute renal failure, liver damage, respiratory depression, cyanosis, decreased body temperature, and respiratory problems.
+At high doses, symptoms of drowsiness, excitement, disorientation, chest pain, palpitations, loss of consciousness, coma, convulsions (mainly in children), dizziness, weakness, and dizziness, blood in the urine, low potassium levels in the blood, low blood pressure, high potassium levels in the blood, increased prothrombin time/INR, acute renal failure, liver damage, respiratory depression, cyanosis, decreased body temperature, and respiratory problems have been reported.

 More serious side effects

-If you experience any of the side effects or if they worsen, stop treatment and seek immediate medical attention.
+If you experience any of these side effects or if they worsen, stop treatment and go to your doctor immediately.

 Other side effects